ErpNetDocs/tech/modules/crm/clientcenter/orders/orders.md

 >
 > Orders that are started but not placed are automatically saved and registered with status **New**.

-### Expanded view
+### Sales order document

-If you click the **blue arrow button** on the leftmost portion of a row, you can reveal more details about a sales order.
+If you click the **blue arrow button** on the leftmost portion of a row, you can open a sales order document.

 ![pictures](pictures/order_details_button.png)

-This includes customer and enterprise company data, as well as individual document lines breakdown.
+The document itself includes customer and enterprise company data, as well as individual lines breakdown.

 ![pictures](pictures/order_details.png)